thacks42/approx_log2/README.md

 ## Algorithm description

-we want to decompose x into a natural number and a fractional part
+we want to decompose x into an integer and a fractional part

 using the fact that any x will in some half-open interval `[ 2^n, 2^(n+1) )`